Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-Although $(E_h)_{h\in\R_+}$ are random sets, stochastic processes such as L\'evy processes \cite{Jaffard(1999)}, L\'evy processes in multifractal time \cite{Barral.Seuret(2007)} and fractional Brownian motion happen to have a deterministic multifractal spectrum.
-Furthermore, these random fields are also said to be \emph{homogeneous} as the Hausdorff dimension $d_X(h,V)$ is independent of the set $V$ for all $h\in\R_+$.
-When the pointwise exponent is constant along sample paths, the spectrum is described as \emph{degenerate}, i.e. its support is reduced to a single point (e.g. the Hurst exponent in the case of f.B.m.).
-Nevertheless, \citet{Barral.Fournier.ea(2010)} and \citet{Durand(2008)} provided examples of respectively Markov jump processes and wavelet random series with non-homogeneous and random spectrum of singularities. \vsp
+Even though $(E_h)_{h\in\R_+}$ are random sets, stochastic processes such as L\'evy processes \cite{Jaffard-1999}, L\'evy processes in multifractal time \cite{Barral.Seuret-2007} and fractional Brownian motion have a deterministic multifractal spectrum.
+Furthermore, these random fields are also said to be \emph{homogeneous} since the quantity $d_X(h,V)$ is independent of the open set $V$ for any $h\in\R_+$.
+In addition, when the pointwise exponent is constant along sample paths, the spectrum is described as \emph{degenerate}, i.e. its support is reduced to a single point (e.g. the Hurst exponent $H$ in the case of f.B.m.).
+Nevertheless, note that \citet{Barral.Fournier.ea-2010} and \citet{Durand-2008} have provided examples of respectively Markov jump processes and wavelet random series with a non-homogeneous and random spectrum of singularities. \vsp

-As stated in Equations \eqref{eq:def_set_Eh} and \eqref{eq:def_spectrum}, classic multifractal analysis deals with the study of the variations of pointwise regularity.
-Unfortunately, it is known that common H\"older exponents (local and pointwise as well) do not give a complete picture of the local regularity (see e.g the deterministic Chirp function $t\mapsto \abs{t}^\alpha\sin\pthb{\abs{t}^{-\beta}}$ detailed in \cite{Herbin.Levy-Vehel(2009)}).
-Furthermore, they also lack of stability under the action of pseudo-differential operators.
+As outlined in Equations \eqref{eq:def_set_Eh} and \eqref{eq:def_spectrum}, multifractal analysis usually focuses on the structure of pointwise regularity.
+Unfortunately, as presented by \citet{Meyer-1998}, the pointwise Hölder exponent suffers of a couple of drawbacks: it lacks of stability under the action of pseudo-differential operators and it is not always characterised by the wavelets coefficients.
+In addition, several simple deterministic examples such as the \emph{Chirp function} $t\mapsto \abs{t}^\alpha\sin\pthb{\abs{t}^{-\beta}}$ show that it does not fully capture the local geometry and oscillations of a function.

-\emph{2-microlocal analysis} is one natural way to overcome these issues and obtain a more precise description of the local regularity.
-It has first been introduced by \citet{Bony(1986)} in the deterministic frame to study properties of generalized solutions of PDE.
-More recently, \citet{Herbin.Levy-Vehel(2009)} and \citet{Balanca.Herbin(2012)} developed a stochastic approach based on this framework to investigate the finer regularity of stochastic processes such as Gaussian processes, martingales and stochastic integrals.
-In order to the study sample path properties in this frame, we need to recall the concept of \emph{2-microlocal space}. \begin{definition} Let $t\in\R$, $s'\leq 0$ and $\sigma\in\ivoo{0,1}$ such that $\sigma-s'\notin\N$.
-A function $f:\R\rightarrow\R^d$ belongs to the \emph{2-microlocal space} $C^{\sigma,s'}_t$ if there exist $C>0$, $\rho>0$ and a polynomial $P_t$ such that